hapax/hapax.github.io/assets/teaching.md

 You've probably realised that I'm not really talking about hiking.
 I'm talking about *maths*.
-In this thinly-veiled analogy, walking is the ability to manipulate symbols, to follow rules, and to play with formal structures.
+In this thinly-veiled analogy, walking is the ability to manipulate symbols, to follow rules, to play with formal structures.
 These activities are necessary to mathematics, but they do not constitute it.
-Maths is not walking; it is hiking.
+Maths is not symbol manipulation any more than hiking is walking.

 In case you think I'm being bombastic, let me give you a snapshot.
 I'm going to pick on an Australian textbook for the most advanced high